Tsutje/Balatro-Better-Than-Lions/README.md

 - Vortex

 Again, please feel free to message me (on Discord, primarily.) if you do not agree to have your mod altered and be added in the mod.

+How to Download :

+Make sure to have lovely and Steamodded installed, I have yet to check what versions it can go back to.
+Extract BTL.zip INSIDE the Mod Folder.
+Run The Game.

+Known Conflicts :

+Yggdrasil crashing the game upon Reloading run

+(Speculative) : This Modpack is not built for Talisman in mind.